lmfit/asteval/_sources/motivation.rst.txt

    `gi_code`, `gi_frame`, `f_locals`

-While this approach of making a blacklist cannot be guaranteed to be complete, it does eliminate entire classes of attacks known to seg-fault the Python.
+While this approach of making a blacklist cannot be guaranteed to be complete, it does eliminate entire classes of attacks known to be able to seg-fault the Python.

 It should be noted that asteval will typically expose numpy ufuncs from the numpy module, and several of these can seg-fault Python without too much trouble.
-If you're paranoid about safe user input that can never cause a segmentation fault, you may want to consider disabling the use of numpy entirely.
+If you are paranoid about safe user input that can never cause a segmentation fault, you may want to consider disabling the use of numpy entirely.